 During the course of the year, there may be instances when a change to the Unified Planning Work Program (UPWP) is necessary.
 These changes can range from minor to major.
 The following section has been developed to outline the process that will be followed to effectuate changes to the UPWP.
 Changes which are relatively minor in nature will be handled as Administrative Adjustments; modifications which are more significant will be handled as an amendment.
 Below are general guidelines regarding the conditions that constitute an administrative adjustment or amendment to the UPWP.
-All proposed administrative adjustments must be presented to the MPO for consultation.
+All proposed administrative adjustments and amendments must be presented to the MPO for consultation.
 Both adjustments and amendments must be voted on by the MPO members; amendments must be released for 21-Day public comment period prior to endorsement.

-UPWP Administrative Adjustment UPWP Amendment Reallocation of budget funds Addition or Removal of UPWP task(s) Change in start/completion dates within the originally intended federal fiscal year(s) Change in start/completion dates, outside of originally intended federal fiscal year(s) Adjustment to project scope Significant change in project scope, cost, and/or time allocation
+UPWP Administrative Adjustment UPWP Amendment Reallocation of budget funds when below 25% of total task cost Addition or Removal of UPWP task(s) Adjustment to a project scope Significant change in project scope, cost, and/or time allocation Change in start/completion dates within the originally intended federal fiscal year(s)